 Alternative Energy Suppliers (Aggregation Solicitors)

-Residents should specifically be aware of door to door energy supplier sales and solicitations.
+Residents should specifically be aware of door-to-door energy supplier sales and solicitations.
 Residents should be aware that the City of Marion does not send people door to door to register residents for the supply of alternate energy.

 The city encourages residents who wish to sign up with their own energy provider to initiate first contact with the provider after comparing all rates and options.
-When evaluating energy suppliers, residents are encouraged to visit the Illinois Commerce Commission’s complaint scorecard which tracks and compares the rate of complaints against retail electric suppliers energy providers.
+When evaluating energy suppliers, residents are encouraged to visit the Illinois Commerce Commission’s complaint scorecard which tracks and compares the rate of complaints against retail electric suppliers and energy providers.

-Residents who encounter a pushy, rude, or aggressive aggregation solicitors are urged to contact the Illinois Commerce Commission Consumer Services Division which regulates energy retailers.
+Residents who encounter pushy, rude, or aggressive aggregation solicitors are urged to contact the Illinois Commerce Commission Consumer Services Division which regulates energy retailers.
 Their phone number is (800) 524-0795.